1. WHAT IS THIS PRIVACY NOTICE?

 It is compiled from information including official sources, publications and information provided by veterans, friends and families.
 More information about who the Roll of Honour represents and the sources about that information can be found here.

 The majority of information contained within the Roll of Honour is not sufficiently detailed or structured for specific information about specific individuals to be readily accessible.
 Those records which include more detail about an individual’s wartime service and other relevant details will have been provided by the veterans themselves or their families.
 Many veterans produced written accounts of their experiences, which they or their families have sent to us, along with photos, copies of service records or other relevant documents.
 Where possible, Bletchley Park has interviewed the veteran and recorded their story.

 Where a veteran or their family has contacted Bletchley Park with details to be recorded on the Roll of Honour, or for nomination for Freedom of Bletchley Park we record the contact details of the veteran and relevant family member on our Database.
 We keep in contact with our veterans to keep them updated on relevant news about Bletchley Park, including our Annual Veterans Reunion, new exhibitions and events which we think may be of interest.
 In addition, we ensure they receive our periodic Ultra magazine.

 All veterans are entitled to Freedom of BP and receive a membership card.
-We may ask Veterans if they are happy to give press or other interviews.
+We may ask Veterans for further information on their wartime service, for the purpose of historical research, or if they are happy to give press or other interviews.

 Bletchley Park veterans are now of an age where they may be unable to make decisions for themselves or care for themselves of protect against harm or exploitation.
 At all times, we remain alert to our responsibility to adults at risk, and ensure our safeguarding policy is followed when approaching veterans for information, interviews or on other matters.